Metallica and Paramore win best metal and rock GRAMMYs

-Kurt Cobain reportedly read Patrick Süskind’s tale of a serial killer born without body-scent but gifted with hypersomia (an exceptional sense of smell) around ten times in his short life.
-Cobain felt that re-reading the novel help him deal with hypochondria and joked that he’d had to start borrowing ideas from literature as he was beginning to run out of fresh ones of his own.
+Kurt Cobain reportedly read Patrick Süskind’s tale of a serial killer born without body-scent but gifted with hypersomia (an exceptional sense of smell) around 10 times in his short life.
+The frontman felt that re-reading the novel would help him deal with hypochondria, and joked that he’d had to start borrowing ideas from literature as he was beginning to run out of fresh ones of his own.
 That’s hardly fair, of course, as the strange, disturbing themes at play here mesh perfectly with the abstruse content of In Utero and weirdly reflect the grunge icon’s own disconnect from society.
 The book, originally published in German, deals with the titular perfume apprentice ‘collecting’ the exceptional natural perfumes of certain young women and certainly makes for a fascinating read.

 Based on: Ernest Hemingway – A Farewell To Arms (1929)

 Arguably the great American WWI novel, Ernest Hemingway’s first bestseller (its own title borrowed from a poem by English 16th century dramatist George Peele) was based on the writer’s own experience as an ambulance driver on the frontlines.
 A fictionalised, first-person account of the experience of Frederic Henry and his love affair with an English Nurse, Hemingway’s take on things pulsated not only with brutality but also realism and romance.
 As Metallica would before them (see below), Machine Head would mine his writing for sheer darkness on the final track of their 2007 classic The Blackening.
 Although there is a sense of dynamic foreboding in some of the softer-sung sections here, this ends up as a powerful lament of the waste of war.